 What is Uu-a-thluk?

 Uu-a-thluk brings Nuu-chah-nulth-aht together to work with other governments and groups.
 Its framework allows us to manage our aquatic resources consistent with Nuu-chah-nulth practices and principles, complimenting and reinforcing Ha’wilth patuk Ha’wiih (Nuu-chah-nulth governance).
-Together we are increasing Nuu-chah-nulth participation in the harvest and management of our aquatic resources.
+Uu-a-thluk works with Nuu-chah-nulth Nation fisheries programs, stand-alone Nations and Nations with their own Aboriginal Fisheries Strategy agreements.
+Together, we are increasing Nuu-chah-nulth participation in the harvest and management of our aquatic resources.

 How is Uu-a-thluk organized?

-NTC Uu-a-thluk Fisheries: Uu-a-thluk Fisheries currently includes a Program Manager, three Regional Biologists, an Associate Biologist, a Program Coordinator, Communication and Outreach Coordinators, and a Capacity Building Coordinator.
+NTC Uu-a-thluk Fisheries: Uu-a-thluk staff currently includes a program manager, three regional fisheries biologists, a program coordinator, communications and development coordinator, capacity building coordinator and protected areas planner.
 Seasonally, Uu-a-thluk also hires Nuu-chah-nulth interns.

 Joint Technical Working Group (JTWG): The JTWG includes First Nations, Uu-a-thluk, and DFO staff.
 In addition to being a place to discuss fisheries technical issues, the JTWG also acts as a clearing house to direct issues and opportunities to First Nations, DFO, the JTWG itself, or the Council of Ha’wiih for resolution or further action.